 What is the difference between the brain and the mind?

-The brain is an organ and a vessel in which the electronic impulses that create thought are contained.
+The brain is an organ and a vessel in which the electronic impulses that create thought are contained online payment solutions and online softwares for startups.
 With the brain, you coordinate your moves, your activities and transmit impulses.
 But you use the mind to think.
-You can muse at what happened, what is scheduled, and what maybe will happen.
+You can muse at what happened, what is scheduled, and what maybe will happen new funding.

 I recently came across an article by the Australian neuroscientist Jared Cooney Horvath called “Change your mind about the brain”.
 He suggested that most of the research around learning tends to centre on what is happening in the brain.
 He also points out that “Teachers don’t teach brains – they teach minds”.